 Online chatting, texting, and instant messaging refers to the exchange of brief written messages in quasi-real time (i.e., quasi-synchronously) between two phones or computers [177].
 Common platforms for online counseling may include Windows Live Messenger, WhatsApp, SMS, or iMessage [178].
 Emoticons and emojis, pictorial or graphic icons used to convey feelings, can be interjected by the individual chatting.
-On average, individuals 18 to 24 years of age send and receive 128 text messages every day [212].
-On a monthly basis, some estimate that they receive about 2,000 texts monthly [213].
-This compares to 2,240 text messages per month for the next highest users-adults 25 to 34 years of age.
+More than 65% of Americans report they check their phones at least 160 times daily, and 60% respond to their texts within one to five minutes [213].

-Counseling via chat can be purchased in 30 minute increments [141].
+Counseling via chat can be purchased in 30-minute increments [141].
 An online chatline, similar to a telephone helpline, may be useful for some patients [101].
 The online chat can serve as a form of emotional support, an avenue to provide advice, and a forum to provide information.
 A systematic review noted that instant chatting can be beneficial in producing a positive mood, which is then related to clients' perceived helpfulness [137].
 Helplines are often thought of as being phone based, but texting is the second most common way for children to receive help through helplines [214].
 In one study, text-based counseling with adolescents frequently focused on emotional states (e.g., depression, anxiety), romance issues, and peer and family relationships [215].
 In chats, clients tend to get to the point of the problem more quickly, while in e-mail counseling, clients write longer narratives, detailing the development of the issue [180].
 In e-mail counseling, there is more interactional space, while in online chat, there is more real time interaction, even though the narrative may not be lengthy.
 Some may prefer telephone counseling because instant chatting requires time to compose messages that phone counseling does not.
 Others will prefer the flexibility that texting offers-the ability to seek help in any setting while simultaneously feeling anonymous and safe [215].
+Others feel more open and disinhibited using text and, to some extent, perceive there is more anonymity to texting.
+This can promote a sense of greater confidentiality [241].
 Texting is often used as an adjunct to traditional psychotherapy [216].
 Text messages can also increase treatment compliance and rapport between the client and the counselor [216].
+However, despite all the benefit of text-based counseling, the nuances of face-to-face interactions can get lost, and if the content is too long in the text, clients may be less likely to fully read and process the content [241].
+Experts recommend using a maximum of 160 characters in a single message [242].